HuskyCougar/CyberKSAs/OffSec_Video_TimeStamps.md

     <td valign="top">HackTheBox - Cereal</td>
     <td valign="top" style="white-space: nowrap">2021-05-29</td>
     <td valign="top" style="white-space: nowrap"><a href="https://youtu.be/04ZBIioD5pA?t=4965">01:22:45</a> / <a href="https://www.youtube.com/watch?v=04ZBIioD5pA">01:46:55</a></td>
-    <td valign="top">Our Powershell One-Liner to convert the database to b64 just fails.
+    <td valign="top">Our PowerShell One-Liner to convert the database to b64 just fails.
 Lets copy the database to the web directory so we can download it without encoding it</td>
   </tr>
   <tr>
     <td valign="top">IppSec</td>